timelinez/timelinez.github.io/README.md

 # What is this?

 A JavaScript technology that uses [D3](https://d3js.org/) to make a timeline from a simple text file.
-The timeline code is maintained in this repository ([github.com/timelinez/timelinez.github.io/](https://github.com/timelinez/timelinez.github.io/)) on Github who kindly serve it up for web access
+The timeline code is maintained in this repository ([github.com/timelinez/timelinez.github.io/](https://github.com/timelinez/timelinez.github.io/)) on GitHub who kindly serve it up for web access
 on [timelinez.github.io](https://timelinez.github.io).
-It plucks a Github organization (or user) out of the domain, and the repo-name out of the anchor of the URL (if present - the bit to the right ot the '#') to extract data for a visual timeline.
+It plucks a GitHub organization (or user) out of the domain, and the repo-name out of the anchor of the URL (if present - the bit to the right ot the '#') to extract data for a visual timeline.

 Here's a reference timeline on JFK's presidency (sibling repo to this one):